arunasank/osm-mockingbird/README.md

 # osm-mockingbird
-Script to try and automate the Indic Translation for OSM
+Script to try and automate the Indic Transliteration for OSM